nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The activity diagram shows the possible execution paths for the `filter` command.

-**Path Execution of Filter Feature Activity Diagram is shown below:**
 ![FilterFeatureActivityDiagram](images/FilterFeatureActivityDiagram.png)

 There are two possible execution paths for this command.